ARTS FOR HEALTH AND WELLBEING

 Most boards offer exams from Initial or Prep test through to Grades 1 to 8.
 These exams offer a balance of repertoire pieces which explore different musical periods or styles alongside technical developmental work, which can include scales, musicianship, aural, sight reading and improvisation.
 Trinity College London also offers ‘certificate exams’ at three different levels for students who want to focus on performance rather than technical development.
 A pass at Grade 6 and above attains UCAS points.

 We have worked in partnership with Trinity College London since 2002 to provide a specialist percussion exam centre for Cambridgeshire at our centre in Huntingdon.
-This is the largest percussion centre in the country, offering orchestral, rock and pop exams.
+This is the largest percussion exam centre in the country, offering orchestral, rock and pop exams.